PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/performance.md

 ---
-title: Acquiring and using an access token
+title: Measuring performance in MSAL.js
-description: Learn how to acquire and use an access token
+description: Learn more about telemetry and performance of token acquisition in MSAL.js
 author: EmLauber
 manager: CelesteDG